-- Veterans, for current information on veterans waivers, please visit OC's website at: olympic.edu/services/military-and-veteran-programs.
+- Veterans, for current information on veterans waivers, please visit the Olympic College Military & Veteran Programs website.

 Vocational Waivers (More Than 18 Credits)

-- A partial waiver of tuition may be approved for vocational students in programs that require registration in more than 18 credits a quarter.
+- A partial waiver of tuition may be approved for vocational students in programs that require registration in more than 18 credits a term.
 Forms are available at the Workforce Development Office, Bldg.
-5 (CSC), Rm.
+5, Rm.
 421.

 Washington State Residency for Tuition Purposes

 Washington state residency status determines the students' cost of tuition for most college credit classes.
-Information about residency is available online at olympic.edu/current-students/registration/residency.
+Visit the Olympic College Registration Residency webpage for more info.